Vega-daniel/Predicting_personality/README.md

 # WordClouds

 #### Now let's go back to the data and see what we can derive
-- Created a dictionary with all the observations of each Personality Type
- - After doing so it did not prove to be very useful
 - Created another dictionary with high frequency words by Personality Type
  - This can help us make some word clouds but first we need to clean our data
 - Created a list of the 30 most common words among all personality types